Best font for tech CV, or does formatting not trouble ATS?

 It’s just as important (or arguably more important) that your CV appeals to humans.

-Despite what I cautioned above a creative tech roles, if you really do want to portray a comical personal brand as an IT contractor or tech applicant, then by all means use Comic Sans.
+Despite what I cautioned above about creative tech roles, if you really do want to portray a comical personal brand as an IT contractor or tech applicant, then by all means use Comic Sans.

 But typical business conventions call for typical business fonts such as the three aforementioned.
 Personally, I’m a fan of Cambria.